LoraxWantsToPlay/astrape-core/README.md

 **Astrape Core** is a modular, locally hosted AI orchestration layer designed for flexibility, control, and extensibility.
 It is the foundation for larger systems — those meant to serve, not surveil.

+This release is the first public artifact: a minimal, functional loop for voice-based interaction.

+---
 This repository contains the essential skeleton required to build natural language interfaces with:

 - Modular orchestration logic